shayan-rezaei/shayan-rezaei/README.md

 ### 🚀 About Me:
 - 🎓 B.Sc. in Computer Engineering
-- 🅰️ Creating dynamic, high-level user interfaces using Angular framework
+- 🅰️ Creating dynamic, high-level user interfaces
 - 🎯 Always learning and staying up-to-date with new technologies

 ---